Island and Islet

 The island's most iconic landmark is undoubtedly its historic lighthouse.
 Built in 1865, it stands 26 meters tall.
 This imposing structure was erected during the British colonial period.
 Listed as a national heritage site, it guides boats heading to Mahébourg.

 Although abandoned for many years, this lighthouse remains a powerful symbol of Mauritian heritage.
-It has been listed as a historic monument, having been a privileged witness to the colonization of Mauritius.
-Its slender silhouette continues to dominate the landscape, recalling the maritime importance of this region.
+Classified as a historical monument, it has been a key witness to the colonization of Mauritius.
+Its slender silhouette continues to dominate the landscape, a reminder of the maritime importance of this region.

 A Witness to Maritime History